aleushea/alx-system_engineering-devops/0x08-networking_basics_2/README.md

-Your Bash script must pass Shellcheck (version 0.7.0 via apt-get) without any errors The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing Question #0
+Your Bash script must pass Shellcheck (version 0.7.0 via apt-get) without any errors The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing
-What is localhost?

-An IP attached to a computer

-A hostname that means this IP

-A hostname that means this computer

-Question #1
-What is 0.0.0.0?

-It means null in networking

-All IPv4 addresses on the local machine

-All the IPs